Types of Nightcrawler Worms: How to Identify Them

 • Can grow from two to four inches

-• Average weight is up to 1.5 grams when fully developed
+• The average weight is up to 1.5 grams when fully developed

 • The color is bluish to pink-grey with cream-yellow or pink tails